Four in Hand

 By Franz Scheurer

 Colin Fassnidge, another ex-Banc boy and a very talented chef, runs the burners at this surprisingly stylish bistro.
-Hidden in the backwaters of Paddington, this pub dining room is a gem, lots of dark wood, homely, with comfortable chairs, a terrific wine and spirits list, and good service lead by one of Sydney’s most knowledgeable sommeliers Steven Whitbread (he knows a good dram when he sees one, too!).
-This is a tightly run ship with the customers’ comfort and satisfaction being of foremost importance.
+Hidden in the backwaters of Paddington, this pub dining room is a gem, lots of dark wood, homely, with comfortable chairs, a terrific wine and spirits list, and good service team.
+This is a tightly run ship with the customers comfort and satisfaction being of foremost importance.
+I love the big cephalopod image running over two frames on the back wall.

 The menu is a great read.
 To be truthful, I want to eat it all.
 However pure greed loses and we make choices.